Circuit Analysis using Monotone+Skew Splitting: EXAMPLES

-In this section, we apply our computational method to the filtered bridge rectifier shown in Figure~\ref{fig:rectifier}.
+\begin{example} This example considers the filtered bridge rectifier shown in Figure~\ref{fig:rectifier}.
 We will consider the voltage response $v_q$ when driving point $p$ is connected to a sinusoidal voltage source, and driving point $q$ is connected to a constant current source.
 We begin by using the element extraction approach of Theorem~\ref{thm:representation} to express the circuit in monotone+skew form.

 Figure~\ref{fig:rectifier_wires} shows the circuit of Figure~\ref{fig:rectifier} with the elements replaced by internal ports.
 The resistor and capacitor are combined into a single subcircuit, and replaced by port~0.
 The transformer results in extra factors of $24$ at driving point $p$.
 Following the procedure of Section~\ref{sec:representation}, we select an excitation and response variable at each driving point, and derive a hybrid representation for the circuit of wires. $v_p$ is selected as the excitation at driving point~$p$ and $v_q$ is selected as the response at driving point~$q$.
 The other variables may be partitioned arbitrarily, provided a hybrid representation exists for the partition.
 For example, we can choose the currents at ports~0, 1 and~2, and the voltages at ports~3 and~4, to be excitation variables.
 This gives the hybrid representation